psychemedia/storytelling-notes/gawain_and_carle_of_carlisle.md

 her palfrey was charged with gold ;
 shee was soe gorgeous & soe gay,
 no man cold tell her array.
-the carle commanded Sir Gawaine to wend 3
+the carle commanded Sir Gawaine to wend `[wend rimes also with bringe, 1.
+498. — Skeat.]`
 & " say vnto Arthur our King,
 & pray him that hee wold —
-ffor his loue that ludas sold, ????
+ffor his loue that Iudas sold,
 & for his sake that in BETHELEM was borne, —
 that hee wold dine with him to morne."
 Sir Gawaine sayd the carle vnto,
 " fforssooth I shall your message doe."
 then they rode singing by the way
 with the Ladye that was gay ;
 they were as glad of that Lady bright
-as ener was ffowle of the day-Lyght.  ???
+as euer was ffowle of the day-Lyght.
 they told King Arthur where they had beene,
-& what aduentures they had scene.  ??
+& what aduentures they had scene.
 " I thanke god," sayd the "King, " cozen Kay,
-that thou didst on Hue 4 part away."
+that thou didst on liue `[i.e. alive. — P. part— depart. — Skeat.]` part away."
 "Marry," sayd Sir Kay againe,
-" of my liffe 5 I may be ffaine.
+" of my liffe `[lifte, MS., says Madden.— F.]` I may be ffaine.
 ffor his loue that was in Bethlem borne,
 you must dine with the carle to-morne."
-in the dawning of the day the rode 6 ;
+in the dawning of the day the rode `[rade. qu. — P.]` ;
 a merryer meeting was neuer made.

-1 Sc. the bishop.— P.

-2 a staff, a miter, &c. — P.

-3 wend rimes also with bring e, 1.
-498. — Skeat.

-4 i.e. alive. — P. part— depart. — Skei

-5 lifte, MS., says Madden.— F.

-6 rade. qu. — P.

 `[are received at the Carle's with sound of trumpet, harp, gittern, and psaltery ; tables are laid, and the feast begins, minstrels playing the while.]`